Streaming quantum gate set tomography using the extended Kalman filter: Introduction

 \section{Introduction}

 Efficient, closed-loop stabilization protocols that utilize active experimental feedback will be necessary for future quantum processors to enable rapid calibration and to maintain error rates below the threshold for fault tolerance.
-A key element of closed-loop control is an online filter that can estimate model parameters from noisy data in a streaming fashion.
+A key element of closed-loop control is a filter that can estimate model parameters from noisy data in a streaming fashion, conventionally reffered to as an ``online estimator.''
 However, standard approaches for estimating error rates in quantum computers use tomographic estimation techniques that rely on post-processing large amounts of batched data to obtain reliable estimates \cite{Nielsen2021-el}.
-Online recursive filters, such as the Kalman filter \cite{Kalman1960-jj}, offer a compelling alternative and have a long history of performing the streaming parameter estimation that underlies many industrial control techniques.
+Recursive filters, such as the Kalman filter \cite{Kalman1960-jj}, offer a compelling alternative and have a long history of performing the streaming parameter estimation that underlies many industrial control techniques.
 In this work, we show that quantum gate set tomography (GST) \cite{Nielsen2021-el} can be efficiently performed using an extended Kalman filter \cite{Daum2021-wi} to simultaneously estimate error rates in quantum operations and their uncertainty (see Fig.~\ref{fig:ClosedLoopControl}).

 GST is a quantum characterization technique that allows for precise estimation of the rates of elementary errors suffered by a quantum processor.
 Unlike randomized characterization techniques, which can only reliably estimate stochastic noise, GST can provide high-precision estimates of the coherent errors that often arise from drift and miscalibration, such as detunings and over-rotations.
-GST achieves this precision through the use of long quantum circuits composed of short, repeated gate sequences.
-Data from running these circuits is then used to fit the parameters of an error model, most commonly with batched maximum likelihood estimation (MLE).
+GST achieves this precision by measuring outcome distributions of different quantum circuits composed of short sequences of gates that are repeated many times.
+Data collected from running these circuits is then used to fit the parameters of an error model, most commonly with batched maximum likelihood estimation (MLE).
 Uncertainty in the resulting estimate can be computed by examining the shape of the likelihood function around the MLE.
 Our method replaces this batched MLE with an online, recursive filter that updates the estimate and estimated uncertainty after each circuit that is run, and whose performance in simulation rivals the fits provided by MLE.